Kurento/kurento/source/features/kurento_protocol.rst

 Creating a custom Kurento Client
 ================================

 In order to implement a Kurento Client you need to follow the reference documentation.
-The best way to know all details is to take a look to the IDL file that defines the interface of the Kurento elements.
+The best way to know all details is to take a look at IDL files that define the interface of the Kurento elements.

 We have defined a custom IDL format based on JSON.
 From it, we automatically generate the client code for the Kurento Client libraries: